balwinderSingh1989/androidBestLocationTracker/README.md

 ### Contact & Questions

-If you have any questions, fell free to send me a mail.
-You can also fork this project, or open an issue :)
+If you have any questions, fell free to send me an email at er.vicky1989@gmail.com You can also fork this project, or open an issue :)